Softvelum/mp3transmux/README.md

 Supports MPEG 1, MPEG 2, MPEG 2.5 codecs with full set of Layer 1, Layer 2 and Layer 3.

-This is used for prototyping of MP3-to-HLS transmuxing as part of Nimble Streamer server functionality: https://wmspanel.com/nimble
+This was used for prototyping of MP3-to-HLS transmuxing as part of Nimble Streamer server functionality: https://wmspanel.com/nimble

-Also, take a look at existing Nimble Streamer VOD feature set: https://wmspanel.com/nimble/vod_streaming
+Take a look at Nimble Streamer audio streaming feature set: https://wmspanel.com/nimble/audio_streaming